 (Note*** I also started taking T3 as well as T4 for my daily thyroid medication as of August 2017 after reading up on REVERSE T3 & sick euthryoid syndrome, which greatly affects metabolism in hypothyroid patients)

 My mom is really into exercising and I actually come from a small family and each person loves exercising in their own way.
-This is why I strongly advocate that finding a form of workout that truly resonates with you that you actually love and enjoy doing is KEY to long term success.
+This is why I strongly advocate that finding a form of workout that truly resonates with you that you actually love and ENJOY doing is KEY to long term success.
 We only stick to things that we connect to on a genuine level.
 Seeing results is great, but a lot of people manage to lose a ton of weight only to gain it right back simply because they didn’t lose weight by making long-term lifestyle changes that they would be willing to carry out through the thick and thin (no pun intended!).
 We have to love what we do because life gets tough….
-It really does and the last thing we need is another fad diet or workout routine that makes it feel like more of something negative in our lives.
+It really does and the last thing we need is another fad diet or workout routine that makes life feel even more overwhelming during difficult times in our lives.

 Symptoms are an external manifestation of an internal imbalance.
 Wight gain is just one major symptom.